TAREA has been realizing its objectives through the following initiatives/activities:

 • Community awareness raising

-TAREA also provides renewable energy information to target groups through its website, e-newsletter, brochures, radio and the internet (YouTube, LinkedIn, Facebook and Twitter).
+TAREA also provides renewable energy information to target groups through its website, e-newsletter, and online social media (X, LinkedIn, Facebook and Twitter).

 • Enabling community access to the renewable energy